 The Russian collections at Harvard owe their origin to Archibald Cary Coolidge (1866-1928), professor of history and the first Director of the University Library.
 As a history professor, Coolidge introduced the study of Russian and Slavic history at Harvard and helped to build the University’s holdings in these fields at his own personal expense.
 As University Librarian, Coolidge actively promoted the acquisition of Russian books in all subjects throughout many libraries at Harvard.

 In the late 1980s the Law Library was awarded an NEH book preservation grant to microfilm its nineteenth- and twentieth-century pre-Soviet Russian collection, well over 5,500 separate titles.
-These titles are fully cataloged in HOLLIS.
+The microfilmed pre-Soviet Russian collection is fully cataloged in HOLLIS.
 Researchers are required to consult the film copy of these materials, which is located in the Law Library’s microfilm room.

 The Library’s eighteenth- and seventeenth-century Russian books, however, were—with a few exceptions—not microfilmed.
-These books are not cataloged in HOLLIS, but are accessible to researchers.
+These books are not cataloged in HOLLIS, but may be accessible to researchers.
 The bulk of this material comprises bound volumes of Ukases, Imperial proclamations and decrees.